Modeling Finance with autocorrelations from Physics

 Are the weighted averages of the past the expectation values of the future?

 Like in the field of insurance, weighted averages of the past are the expectation values of the future.
-To calculate the expectation values in the financial markets, no distribution functions are required, nor any set of rules governing the dynamics of financial markets is required.
+To calculate the expectation values in the financial markets, no distribution functions are required, nor any set of rules governing the dynamics of financial markets.
 Only the clean historical exchange data are needed to provide the best fit between these data and the optimally weighted and timed portfolios.
 These optimal portfolios are optimally tuned to one’s own investment objective in a computational search for the portfolio weightings to balance risks and rewards.
+As a first approximation, one may take the weighted average as a linear summation of weighted financial returns when ergodicity is assumed as statistical behavior.
+When you take your investment objective as mathematical objective of your estimation technique, your estimated weightings result in optimally weighted and timed portfolios at the beginning of each holding period.
+The length of a back test can be taken as a measure of reliability of the expectation values of your gameplan and needs to run from IPO to today with a fixed holding period to maximize this reliability: High-Frequency trading relative to Markowitz's buy-and-hold.

 So what does it take to model and digitize the activities of fund management?